imossaidqadri/imossaidqadri/README.md

-Sure!
-Here’s the complete README.md you can copy-paste directly into your GitHub profile repo:

 # 👋 Hi, I’m Ossaid Qadri

 I'm a software developer and co-founder of [Other Dev](https://www.otherdev.com) — a Karachi-based company helping businesses go digital with clean, fast, and scalable software solutions.